AmziLS/AmziProlog/README.md

     - calling Prolog predicates
     - type specific operations on data (for lists and structures)
     - converting data between the host language and Prolog
-    - adding and removing extended predicates, and manipulating their parameters
+    - adding extended predicates, and manipulating their parameters
     - error handling
   - **Logic Server Extensions** -- .lsx files that provide extended predicates/functions, implemented in other languages
   - **Command line tools** -- to interpret (alis), compile (acmp), link (alnk) and execute (arun) Prolog programs